 Computers communicate over the Internet using an addressing scheme called IP.
 An IP address, is a unique string of numbers, separated by full stops.
 However, humans tend to be terrible at remembering long strings of numbers.
 So, in order to make access to computers easier, a phone book of sorts was needed.
 A phone book that would map computer names to IP addresses; so that humans and software could easily connect to some other computer resource.
+In this article, we’ll explain in detail how DNS works.

 Before DNS, the Internet was called ARPANET and had few connected computers to it; thus, only a HOSTS.TXT file was necessary to maintain their IP address to name mappings.